peteroupc/encoding/api/com.upokecenter.text.Encodings.md

     public static java.lang.String DecodeToString​(ICharacterEncoding enc, byte[] bytes) Reads a byte array from a data source and converts the bytes from a given encoding to a text string.
-Errors in decoding are handled by replacing erroneous bytes with the replacement character (U + FFFD).
+Errors in decoding are handled by replacing erroneous bytes with the replacement character (U+FFFD).
  <p>In the.NET implementation, this method is implemented as an
  extension method to any object implementing ICharacterEncoding and can be called as follows: <code>enc.DecodeToString(bytes)</code>.
 If the